 Since LumiLor is a permanent paint job and it is not a peal able paint, the original paint job has to be removed or scrapped for LumiLor application.

 The LumiLor paint job is tested up to 50,000 hrs after application.
-There is a 3 year warranty on the light’s life which is more than what he and 1 year warranty on the paint’s electronics.
+There is a 3 year warranty on the light’s life and 1 year warranty on the paint’s electronics.

 LumiLor is completely legal and widely accepted by many OEMs world-wide for their upcoming projects.